justosophy-zz/Plausible-Game-Engine/README.md

 ## 2. DEVELOPING

 A typical arcade-style game has a lot happening at once.
-Often there are have the players, enemies, the scene, score updates, visual effects and more all changing and interacting with each other over time.
+Often there are the players, enemies, the scene, score updates, visual effects and more all changing and interacting with each other over time.
 PGE simplifies a complex game by helping you think in terms of the individual game *elements* and their *behaviours*.

 Tips: